-In the equations above, the unknown particle densities and heat capacities are known values.
+In equation (19) above, the constituent densities and heat capacities are known.
+The θ_w is determined using Equation (18).

-235 2.4 Circuit Theory and PID Control
+240 2.4 Circuit Theory and PID Control

 Figure 1 shows a conceptual block diagram of the system.
 Thermistors in half-bridge configurations are used to determine the temperatures of HPP needles.